Leemyy/ILPatcher/README.md

 ## Patch File Format
 TaILor's patches are plaintext files.
-They are inteded to be easily written and read by humans, without the need for any special editor.
+They are intended to be easily written and read by humans, without the need for any special editor.

-The patch syntax is strongly inspired by C# syntax, with some alterations for the sake of utility, brevity, and simplicity.
-The biggest difference between C# syntax and taILor syntax is, that taILor puts the (return-) type of all members at the end of a member definition.
-This change was made for the sake of utility.
-As the focus of the patch files lies on a member's name, it is desirable to have it be the first bit of information in a member definition.
-Member types are only specified for the sake of clarity and verification, and may be omitted if desired.
+For detailed information about the patch syntax, have a look at the [syntax breakdown](./SYNTAX.md).

 ## How to use TaILor
+This section is not yet done.
 ### Control formatting
-Flags that change how the output patch files are formatted.
+*Flags that change how the output patch files are formatted.*

 ### Control trimming
-Flags that control what kinds of symbols will get omitted when producing patches.
+*Flags that control what kinds of symbols will get omitted when producing patches.*

 ## Limited Scope
 Note, that there are currently no plans to add features which would require code to be rewritten implicitly.
-This is because I do not want to add features which would likely render an assembly invalid unless special care is taken by the user.
+This is because I do not want to add features which would likely render an assembly invalid unless a lot of extra effort is put in by the user.
 This includes things like adding parameters to, or removing them from, a method, to give an example.